t-p-r/asimon/README.md

 - Python 3.10+.
 - Python package(s): `tabulate`.
     - On Windows this can be installed using `pip install <package-name>`.
 On Arch-based Linux distros this can be done using `pacman -S python-<package-name>`.
 On any other platforms, good luck.
 - A C++ compiler.
-GNU GCC and Clang are strongly recommended.
+Strongly recommend:
+  - GNU GCC (basically everyone use this)
+  - Clang (its error messages are *much* more readable than GCC)

 ## Installation